CampusAI/CampusAI.github.io/index.md

 # Who is this for?

 This is for RL enthusiasts such as ourselves!
-We hope you get a clearer idea about what is being done in the field.
+We hope you get a clearer idea on how the field is evolving.
 <!-- To promote exchange of ideas, we provide a comment section below each content page for readers to review/discuss/ask content-related matters. -->

 Ultimately (in fact, mainly) this website is also for us, to ensure we keep reading and learning.